 The enum 'fixed' should be used when the number of occurrences is always the same.
 The number is provided by the XSDL maxOccurs property.

 When parsing, maxOccurs occurrences are expected in the data.
 It is a processing error if less than maxOccurs occurrences are found or defaulted.
-The parser stops looking for occurrences when maxOccurs have been found or defaulted. are
+The parser stops looking for occurrences when maxOccurs have been found or defaulted.
+When maxOccurs is 0, no occurrences are looked for in the data.

 When unparsing, maxOccurs occurrences are expected in the infoset.
-It is a processing error if less than maxOccurs occurrences are found or defaulted, or if more than maxOccurs occurrences are found. are
+It is a processing error if less than maxOccurs occurrences are found or defaulted.
+The processor stops looking for more occurrence in the infoset after maxOccurs occurrences have been found.
+When maxOccurs is 0, no occurrences are looked for in the infoset or written.

 It is a Schema Definition Error if minOccurs is not equal to maxOccurs.